1 - Overview

 Table.
 Usage policy tab detailed information items

-To create a JWT, follow these steps:
+To generate a JWT, follow these steps.

 • Enter or select the required information.